mbusson/SassyPug/README.md

 ## Tutorial

-This tutorial will guide you through the use of Opal.
+This tutorial will guide you through the use of SassyPug.
 It is quite bulky but lays out the basics in order to get a good grasp on what's actually going on.

-Part 2 is broadly based on [bigwheel's documentation](https://github.com/bigwheel-framework/documentation) as Opal is built upon the framework.
+Part 2 is broadly based on [bigwheel's documentation](https://github.com/bigwheel-framework/documentation) as SassyPug is built upon the framework.
 The third part is about the use of [biggie](https://github.com/baptistebriel/biggie).
-Fourth part dispenses handy information to make the best out of Opal.
+Fourth part dispenses handy information to make the best out of SassyPug.
 Most of these are really helpful if you're not used to frameworks and boilerplates.

 ##### Part 1:
 - [Getting started](quickstart.md) [SOON]